Graduate School Financial Aid Eligibility

 Cost of Attendance

 The cost of attendance budget reflects the estimated costs associated with attending Lewis & Clark.
 This budget is comprised of both direct costs (e.g. tuition and fees) and indirect costs (e.g. transportation, personal expenses, books and supplies, and living allowance).
 Because indirect expenses are highly discretionary and vary considerably from student to student, an average allowance is used for these components of the budget.
 Be advised that the actual cost of attending Lewis & Clark may differ from the estimated budget used to determine eligibility for financial aid.
+Review the Graduate FAQ to learn about the limited circumstances in which an adjustment may be made to your Cost of Attendance.

 Expected Family Contribution (EFC)